EnterpriseDB/cnp-sandbox/README.md

 - [Cloud Native PostgreSQL (CNP)](https://docs.enterprisedb.io/) by [EDB](https://enterprisedb.com/),
   a Kubernetes operator for [PostgreSQL](https://www.postgresql.org/) and [EDB Postgres Advanced](https://www.enterprisedb.com/products/edb-postgres-advanced-server-secure-ha-oracle-compatible), with:
-    - a selection of PostgreSQL metrics for the native Prometheus exporter in CNP (see the [`metrics.yaml`](charts/cnp-playground/templates/metrics.yaml) template file)
+    - a selection of PostgreSQL metrics for the native Prometheus exporter in CNP (see the [`metrics.yaml`](charts/cnp-sandbox/templates/metrics.yaml) template file)
     - a [custom Grafana dashboard](charts/dashboard.json) developed by EDB for Cloud Native PostgreSQL

-**IMPORTANT:** `cnp-playground` must be run in a staging or pre-production environment.
-Do not use `cnp-playground` in a production environment, as we expect that Prometheus and Grafana are already part of that infrastructure: there you can install Cloud Native PostgreSQL, the suggested metrics and the provided Grafana dashboard.
+**IMPORTANT:** `cnp-sandbox` must be run in a staging or pre-production environment.
+Do not use `cnp-sandbox` in a production environment, as we expect that Prometheus and Grafana are already part of that infrastructure: there you can install Cloud Native PostgreSQL, the suggested metrics and the provided Grafana dashboard.